 Then I use the batter for the rest of the week to make dosa for lunch or dinner.
 And onion tomato uttapam for breakfast on another day.

-You can store this batter for up to 5 days in the refrigerator.
+You can store this batter in the refrigerator for up to 5 days.

 Hope you try this Idli Dosa Batter.
 Please do let me know if you have any questions as you try this recipe.
 I would be happy to clarify and add more details.